-James was super competitive in everything he did, and his Father Aidan once said: “If James saw two flies on the wall, he would want to see which one got to the top first.”
-And so it was for almost all the sports that James turned his attention to, which included that most Irish of all games, Peil Ghaelach or as it is known to the rest of the world Irish Football.
+James was super competitive in everything he did, and his father Aidan once said: “If James saw two flies on the wall, he would want to see which one got to the top first.”
+And so it was for almost all the sports that James turned his attention too, which included that most Irish of all games, peil ghaelach or as it is known to the rest of the world Irish football.
 The game played between two teams of fifteen players is not for the faint-hearted, and many a boy and man have come away from a match with various breaks or dislocations of bones and joints.

 The more serene game of golf, which is one of Ireland’s most popular sporting pastimes, came and almost went with just a swish or two of a nine iron says, James, “I broke the glass in the front door,” when giving golf a try out in the park just across from his home.
 He played casual golf for a while, just for fun and eventually represented Dublin in the ‘All Ireland Community games in Pitch and Putt when he was fifteen years of age.
 Golf then took something of a back seat as he focused on the seemingly more intense racket sports, that was until his life, made a dramatic turn.

 “Golf has been a saviour for me in a lot of ways, I think that if I didn’t have golf and just was doing gym, who knows how it would have all turned out.
-I have met some brilliant people all around the world…listened to their stories and built friendships.”
+I have met some brilliant people all around the world and listened to their stories and built friendships.”

 Golf is frequently called a selfish game, but for James, it has given him back a sense of community from which he realises that his choices not only affect him but also others.
 John Donne would have no doubt been proud that his pithy quotation, which recognises that man is a social being, that no one is self-sufficient and everyone relies on another for survival has struck a chord with James.

 NB: When using any EDGA media, please comply with our copyright conditions